YangLing0818/VideoTetris/README.md

 ## Training and Inference

 ### Composition Video Generation
-We provide the inference code for compositional video generation based on VideoCrafter2.
+We provide the inference code of our VideoTetris for compositional video generation based on VideoCrafter2.
 You can download the pretrained model from [Hugging Face](https://huggingface.co/VideoCrafter/VideoCrafter2/blob/main/model.ckpt) and put it in `checkpoints/base_512_v2/model.ckpt`.
 Then run the following command:
 #### 1. Install Environment via Anaconda (Recommended)
 ```bash
 conda create -n videocrafter python=3.8.5